Ports of Call

 Mexico has earned its reputation as one of the world's most popular tourist destinations.
 More than 20 million people visit Mexico each year, drawn by the warm weather and postcard-perfect resort beaches and seduced by the colourful culture of the cities.

 World-class resorts like Acapulco, Cancun and Cabo San Lucas receive the bulk of the tourists in Mexico, while many more travel the coasts in enormous cruise ships stopping at ports along Baja California and the Yucatan Peninsula.
 Clear ocean waters ideal for surfing, scuba diving and other water sports are a major draw, as well as onshore activities like 4x4 safaris, hiking and beach volleyball.
 The nightlife in the resorts is renowned for its intensity, and top restaurants complete the perfect package-holiday picture.

 Travellers who venture inland to Mexico's less-visited cities discover a different side to the country though; one of colourful colonial buildings, rich and fragrant culinary traditions, lively mariachi rhythms and sold-out bullfighting arenas.
-A history going back thousands of years through the Mayan, Aztec and Olmec cultures has left Mexico a rich heritage with stunning archaeological sites like Chichen Itza and Teotihuacán.
-Yet Mexico has a modern side as well, and bustling metropolises like Mexico City and Guadalajara offer visitors the chance to meet the real face of Mexico.
+A history going back thousands of years through the Mayan, Aztec and Olmec cultures has left Mexico a rich heritage with stunning archaeological sites like Chichen Itza and Teotihuacan.
+Yet Mexico has a modern side too, and bustling metropolises like Mexico City and Guadalajara offer visitors the chance to meet the real face of Mexico.

 Best time to visit Mexico